 The identity of the midwives is somewhat ambiguous.
+The fact that they are given names is extraordinary, especially because other important female characters—Moses’ sister and mother, and Pharaoh’s daughter—are not named.
 The Hebrew text of Exod 1:15 supports either the view that Puah and Shiphrah were “Hebrew midwives” or the view that they were “midwives to the Hebrews.”
-The former is more likely because both names are Semitic, not Egyptian.
-Ancient Jewish commentators vary widely in their understanding of who these women were; some even propose that Puah was Moses’ sister Miriam, and others suggest they were proselytes.
+As Egyptian women, their willingness to defy Pharaoh would be exceptional.
+It is more likely that they were Hebrews because both names are Semitic, not Egyptian.

 Ghaliounghi, Paul.
-The House of Life: Per Ankh: Magic and Medical Science in Ancient Egypt, second edition.
-Amsterdam: 1973.
+The House of Life: Per Ankh: Magic and Medical Science in Ancient Egypt, Revised edition.
+Amsterdam: B. M. Israel.
+1973.

 Janssen, Rosalind.
 “A New Reading of Shiphrah and Puah – Recovering Their Voices.”
 Feminist Theology 27 (2018): 9–25.

 Meyers, Carol.
 “Birthstool.”
 Encyclopedia of the Bible and Its Reception, edited by Bernard McGinn et al. Volume 4: 64.
 Berlin: Walter de Gruyter, 2012.